Physiotherapy (Pre-registration) MSc

 Additional financial support is available via the NHS for this course through the Learning Support Fund.
 For more information about the eligibility of this fund, please visit Learning Support Fund.

-The tuition fee for 2019 entry to this postgraduate course is £18,400 for international students.
+The York St John University tuition fee for the 2019 entry to this postgraduate course is £18,400 per year for international students.

 You can apply directly to the course via our Apply Now links.
 Please select the variant of the course that you intend to undertake (e.g. full-time or part-time) as the link will take you to a customised form for the specific course.
 You will need to create a login and password and complete the online form.
 Please contact two referees in advance of submitting your application as an automated request will go out as soon as you submit, and your application will not be reviewed until both references are in place.